Taking a break

 - where you are required to undertake military service in your home country.

-The Department of Home Affairs expects students on approved leave to return to their home country during that period, although exceptions can be made in certain cases.
+The University is obligated to inform the Department of Home Affairs (DHA) of any changes in enrolments for all international students.
+Once you have received confirmation that your approved leave has been reported to DHA, you must contact DHA immediately to seek advice on the impacts on your student visa.
+The DHA expects students on approved leave to return to their home country during that period, although exceptions can be made in certain cases.

-You must meet with a member of the Student Engagement Team before submitting an application.
+You must meet with a member of the Student Support Team before submitting an application.
 Your application can’t be granted without completing this step.

 Paying fees when on approved leave